tystan/thesis/README.md

 ## PhD dissertation appendix files @ `github.com/tystan/thesis`

-R functions and code for the PhD dissertation of Tyman Stanford titled,
+R functions and code for the PhD dissertation of Tyman Stanford.

 > Statistical analysis of proteomic mass spectrometry data for the identification of biomarkers and disease diagnosis.
 The University of Adelaide, 2015.

 ## Navigation